 Joshua Bell

-“No one knew this, but the violinist was Joshua Bell, one of the most talented musicians in the world.
-He had just played one of the most intricate pieces ever written, on a violin worth $3.5 million dollars.
+“No one knew this, but the violinist was Joshua Bell, one of the most

+intricate pieces ever written, on a violin worth $3.5 million dollars.
 “Two days before his playing in the subway, Joshua Bell sold out at a theater in Boston where the seats averaged $100.
+“This is a real story.
+Joshua Bell playing incognito in the metro

-“If we do not have a moment to stop and listen to one of the best musicians in the world playing the best music ever written, how many other things are we missing?”
+musicians in the world playing the best music ever written, how many

 A musician friend of mine in California -- Steen Berrig, a mean blues harp player -- sent me a link recently to a blog post at Sonoma Music Scene, titled "Tips or beer ... do we play for free?"
 It talks about the challenges that talented musicians have in making a living (or any money at all, for that matter) doing what it is that they love: playing music.